ovh/docs/pages/web/microsoft-collaborative-solutions/feature_delegation/guide.en-gb.md

 In your Outlook 2016 application, start editing a new email.
 Ensure that the `From`{.action} button is visible in the editing window.
 If it is not visible, go to the `Options`{.action} tab, then click `From`{.action}.

 Then click on the `From`{.action} button, and select the email address you want to appear as the sender (i.e. the address you have delegated permissions for).
-If it doesn’t appear, click `Other Email Address`{.action}, enter the email address you would like to appear as the sender, then confirm.
+If it is not displayed, click `Other Email Address`{.action}, enter the email address you would like to appear as the sender, then confirm.

 At this stage, you are now ready to write and send your email.

 ![delegation](images/delegation-step7.png){.thumbnail}

-#### 2.3 Use the ‘Send on Behalf’ permission.
+#### 2.3 Use the "Send on Behalf" permission.

 - **From the Outlook Web Application (OWA)**

 Log in via the [OVHcloud webmail](https://www.ovh.co.uk/mail) using the credentials for the Exchange account that has been delegated permissions.
 Once you have logged in, start editing a new email by clicking `+ New`{.action}.

 In the zone that appears, click on the three dots, then `Show From`{.action}.
 Then click on the `From`{.action} button, and select the email address you want to appear as the sender (i.e. the address you have delegated permissions for).
-If it doesn’t appear, delete the address that is already displayed, and enter the address you want to appear.
+If the correct address is not listed, delete the one that is already displayed, and enter the address you want to appear.

 At this stage, you are now ready to write and send your email.